-What’s the Difference Between Formula One vs. IndyCar Racing?
+What’s the Difference Between Formula One and IndyCar Racing?

 Those unfamiliar with IndyCar or Formula One racing might look at the similar vehicle designs of both motorsports and assume that they’re two names for the same thing–like American soccer to every other country’s football.
 But in fact, these two racing competitions have many differences, from the vehicles to the organizations.

-7 Major Differences Between Formula One Cars Vs. IndyCars
+7 Major Differences Between Formula One Cars and IndyCars

 Here are some of the basic differences between Formula One and IndyCar (also known as American Championship car racing):